espinm2/dev.to/istio-auth-policies.md

 ## The AuthorizationPolicy Object

-- [x] Understand where principle comes from
-- [ ] Create the visualization of many bouncers for thinking about auth policies
-- [ ] Include link to auth policy be example doc
-- [ ] Is there tooling to check?

 Now here it gets a little tricky.
 There is a lot you can  do with Authorization Policies